LaloVene/MLH-PE-Project/README.md

 ## 📚 Architecture
 The architecture is highly modularized, where every service has its own container and is independent from the others.
 - The Nginx service container loads the SSL certificate and has a reverse proxy to connect the client app and the monitoring tools.
 - The Client and API containers get their images by pulling from our Github Package Registry.
-These images are built in the CI/CD workflow with Github Actions.
+These images are built into the CI/CD workflow with Github Actions.
 - The API image is only accesible via the internal Nginx service in the Client container.
 On top of that, the API container connects to a Database contianer that has its own volume for data persistance.
 - The Monitoring containers are accessible by their own routes or ports and have volumes to keep their data persistant.
 ![DOCKER ARCHITECTURE](https://user-images.githubusercontent.com/54692916/129938902-fccfd75c-d9e9-4366-8167-0077ea170052.png)

 ## 🤖 CI/CD
-This project has a full Continuos Integration and Delivery system.
+This project has a full Continuous Integration and Delivery system.
 - All code is tested the moment a pull request is created using Linters and Unit Tests (Postman Testsing and Jest).
-- When all tests pass merging with main is possible.
+- You can merge into main when all tests pass
-- Continuos Delivery is triggered, Github Actions builds the Client and API images and pushes them into a Github Package Registry.
+- When Continuous Delivery is triggered, Github Actions builds the Client and API images and pushes them into a Github Package Registry.
-- Finally Github Actions SSH into the AWS instance, pulls the new images, stops the current docker compose and runs it again.
+- Finally, Github Actions SSHs into the AWS instance, pulls the new images, stops the current docker compose and runs it again.
 ![CI_CD](https://user-images.githubusercontent.com/54692916/130151094-c816d17d-f13a-4995-8473-9658d3342949.png)

 ## 🔍 Site Overview